 5. Monument Valley (Arizona-Utah Border)

 Monument Valley is a cluster of sandstone buttes located in the Colorado Plateau.
-It's a location favored by Hollywood and its image is probably the first thing you think of when you think about the American West.
+It's a location favored by Hollywood and its image is probably the first thing that jumps to mind when you think about the American West.
 The Monument Valley Vantage Point can be found in the game.

 6. Bridal Veil Falls (Telluride, CO)